datadrivendesign/semantic-icon-classifier/README.md

 python2 cnn_pretrain.py
 ```

-At end of the training, you will see the following evaluation for both training and testing set printed:
+When training is finish, you will see the following message printed in the terminal:

 ```
 Accuracy on train data is: 99.68